benjaminion/upgrading-ethereum-book/src/book.md

 `MIN_ATTESTATION_INCLUSION_DELAY` was an attempt to "level the playing field" by setting a minimum number of slots before an attestation can be included in a beacon block.
 It was [originally set at 4](https://github.com/ethereum/consensus-specs/pull/143), with a 6 second slot time, allowing 24 seconds for attestations to propagate around the network.

-It was [later set to one](https://github.com/ethereum/consensus-specs/pull/1157)&mdash;attestations are included as early as possible&mdash;and, now that we plan to crosslink shards every slot, this is the only value that makes sense.
+It was [later set to one](https://github.com/ethereum/consensus-specs/pull/1157) &ndash; attestations are included as early as possible &ndash; and, now that we plan to crosslink shards every slot, this is the only value that makes sense.
 So `MIN_ATTESTATION_INCLUSION_DELAY` exists today as a kind of relic of the earlier design.

 The current slot time of 12 seconds is assumed to allow sufficient time for attestations to propagate and be aggregated sufficiently within one slot.